bericyb/Chappy/README.md

 # Chappy

-Chappy is a chatbot that creates a unique guided meditation experiences.
+Chappy is a chatbot that creates unique guided meditation experiences.

 # Why